marxin/texi2rst-generated/sphinx/gcc/language-standards-supported-by-gcc/c-language.rst

 GNU C library).
 See :ref:`Standard Libraries <standard-libraries>`.

-Most of the compiler support routines used by GCC are present in libgcc, but there are a few exceptions.
+Most of the compiler support routines used by GCC are present in :samp:`libgcc`, but there are a few exceptions.
 GCC requires the freestanding environment provide ``memcpy``, ``memmove``, ``memset`` and ``memcmp``.
 Finally, if ``__builtin_trap`` is used, and the target does